warpdotdev/workflows/README.md

 # Workflows

-The repo for all _global_ Workflows that appear within Warp and within [commands.dev](https://www.commands.dev/).
+The repo for all _public_ Workflows that appear within Warp and within [commands.dev](https://www.commands.dev/).

 **To learn how to create local or repository workflows, see [our docs](https://github.com/warpdotdev/warp-internal/pull/2205).**